We've all heard the saying, "learn from your mistakes."

 If you're constantly connecting with people who are not in your target audience, you're just going to end up with a lot of connections that have no value.
-These people are not going to be interested in your content or your products/services, they won't do business with you, and they are not going to help you grow your business.
+These people will not be interested in your content or your products/services, won't do business with you, and will not help you grow your business.

-When you send a connection request, Linkedin gives you the option to include a custom message.
-And yet, so many people don't bother to take advantage of this feature.
+When you send a connection request, Linkedin allows you to include a custom message.
+And yet, so many people don't take advantage of this feature.

 If you're not customizing your connection request, you're missing out on a great opportunity to make a good first impression and lay the groundwork for a future relationship.

 A customized connection request shows that you're interested in the person you're trying to connect with and that you're not just sending out generic requests to anyone and everyone.
-It only takes a few seconds to write a custom message, but it can make all the difference in whether or not someone accepts your request.
+Writing a custom message only takes a few seconds, but it can make all the difference in whether or not someone accepts your request.